RobertCraigie/pyright-python/README.md

 # Pyright for Python

-> This project is not affiliated with Microsoft in any way, shape or form
+> This project is not affiliated with Microsoft in any way, shape, or form

-Pyright for Python is a Python command line wrapper over [pyright](https://github.com/microsoft/pyright), a static type checker for Python.
+Pyright for Python is a Python command-line wrapper over [pyright](https://github.com/microsoft/pyright), a static type checker for Python.

 ## Installation